Dornoch Academy: History

 When local government was reorganised in 1974 Highland Regional Council had several two-year secondary schools, whose pupils all transferred to larger schools after S2 and usually lived in education authority hostels.
 This situation gradually changed from the mid-1980s as the council adopted a new policy of supporting local communities by upgrading these schools to six-year status, with their pupils staying all week with their own families.

 While this process was nearing completion under council management elsewhere, in 1994 Dornoch Academy School Board "opted-out" under the provisions of Scotland's Self-Governing Schools Act of 1989.

+It was one of three schools, in 1993, to apply for opting out.
+In 1994 it was the only one of those schools to have its opt out granted.
+That year, Stuart Sommerville of The Reformer wrote that the opting out caused a "row" that "has split the community for months now."
+In 1997 John Garvie, the rector, stated that the opting out had a positive outcome.

 Shortly after, Dornoch Academy received authority to upgrade back to six-year status in stages, from 1 May 1996 onwards.
 The school started its first session with a "sixth-year" once again in August 1999.
 By this time the Dornoch Academy had, by mutual agreement, returned to council management under the new unitary Highland Council.